strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 Given a `ZeroOrMore[Z]` instance it is possible to define

-{% include_code ZeroOrMorePolynomialUsage lang:scala ZeroOrMorePolynomialUsage.scala %}
+{% include_code JavaOneUniversity2014_ZeroOrMorePolynomialUsage lang:scala JavaOneUniversity2014_ZeroOrMorePolynomialUsage.scala %}

 and use it as follows

-{% include_code ZeroOrMorePolynomialUsageInApp lang:scala ZeroOrMorePolynomialUsageInApp.scala %}
+{% include_code JavaOneUniversity2014_ZeroOrMorePolynomialUsageInApp lang:scala JavaOneUniversity2014_ZeroOrMorePolynomialUsageInApp.scala %}

 Running the examples above would then result in something along the following lines